What Is Anterior Pelvic Tilt?

 Prolonged Sitting

-Squatting or deadlifting with excessive lower back arch (hyperextension) instead of using glutes reinforces APT patterns.
-Learn proper hip hinge technique.
+Squatting or deadlifting with excessive lower back arch instead of using glutes can reinforce the pattern.
+Learning proper hip hinge technique may help.

-If abs and glutes can't stabilize pelvis, hip flexors and lower back compensate by pulling pelvis into anterior tilt.
+If the core and glutes don't effectively stabilize the pelvis, the hip flexors and lower back may compensate.

 Kneeling Hip Flexor Stretch

 Kneel on one knee, push hips forward while squeezing glute.
-Hold: 60 sec/side, 2 sets.
+Hold: 60 sec per side, 2 sets.

 Couch Stretch

 Place shin on couch behind you, other foot forward, push hips forward.
-Hold: 60-90 sec/side, 2 sets.
+Hold: 60–90 sec per side, 2 sets.

 Cat-Cow Stretch